-The utility provided water service to an average of 227,000 potable services per month in Calendar Year (CY) 2013, serving approximately 712,700 people (just over 70% of the population of the Tucson metropolitan area) within a 390 square-mile service area.
+The utility provided water service to an average of 233,000 potable services per month in Calendar Year (CY) 2017, serving approximately 725,000 people (more than 70% of the population of the Tucson metropolitan area) within a 390-square-mile service area.
 About one-third of the utility's customers reside outside the city limits.
 Residential accounts (single family, multi-family and duplex/triplex) make up nearly 93% of all potable metered connections.

 Tucson Water's potable system is composed of 206 active production or standby wells, 4,611 miles of delivery pipelines, 125 boosters to move water around the delivery area, and 57 potable storage facilities capable of storing nearly 305 million gallons.
 The system represents a customer investment of more than $1 billion.